 Choosing the Right Size

 A toothbrush of the correct size can access all tooth surfaces.
-Most adults require a toothbrush head that measures a half-inch wide and 1 inch tall.
+Most adults require a toothbrush head that measures a half-inch wide and one inch tall.
 Toothbrushes with larger heads exist.
 However, a larger toothbrush head may not easily reach teeth located in narrower areas that can be more difficult to access.
 Finally, the toothbrush handle should be long enough for the user to hold the brush comfortably while reaching all areas in the mouth.
 Small children typically require specially sized pediatric toothbrushes.
 Your Lovett pediatric dentist can recommend an appropriate toothbrush for your child.

 Routine Dental Care and Beyond